sydoruk89/music-project/README.md

 ## Description

 The application creates a music project with one model and wire up that model using Django Views.
-Also there is a possibility to create. update or delete data.
+Also there is a possibility to create. update or delete data (CRUD).

 ## Architecture